 2. Promotion from Associate to Full Professor

-In order to merit promotion to full professor, the candidate must document continuous and high-quality impact in both teaching and research or other scholarly activities as appropriate to the discipline.
+In order to merit promotion to full professor, the candidate must document continuous and high-quality impact in both teaching and scholarship as appropriate to the discipline.
 In addition, the candidate must document satisfactory academic service to the university, discipline, profession, or public.
-Candidates must be effective researchers and teachers and demonstrate a pattern of distinguished accomplishments in scholarship that indicates achievement of a national or international reputation in their discipline.
+Candidates must be effective scholars and teachers and demonstrate a pattern of distinguished accomplishments in scholarship that indicates achievement of a national or international reputation in their discipline.
 Individual Colleges or Schools may adopt additional or more specific requirements in their approved policy documents.

 3. Promotion from Professor to University Professor or Distinguished Professor